Last Updated on October 10, 2025 by Hannah Stephenson

 I loooove the Oranjezicht Market.

-I’ve said it before and I’ll say it again: the Vadas Bakery are hands down the stars of the show at the Oranjezicht Market.
+Here, you’ll find everything from yummy food to locally made artisan goodies.
+For me, the Vadas Bakery is the star of the show.
 Their pastéis de nata always sell out well before closing time, so I recommend making a beeline for that stall when you arrive!

 2. Have a beach day

 During the summer months, hitting the beach is easily one of the best things do to in Cape Town on Sunday.
-It’s also an awesome thing you can do for free!
+It’s also an awesome free activity!

 There are tons of gorgeous beaches, from hotspots like Camps Bay and Clifton to the lesser-known sands of Beta Beach and Oudekraal.
 Or, you can head over to Muizenberg and learn how to surf.